Macloneigh House, Macroom, County Cork, P12 D953

 The river at this point holds an excellent variety of fish and is renowned as a first class course fishery.
 Some of the best carp and bream fishing in Ireland are located to these waters.

-The lands comprise of four main divisions, currently in pasture.
+The lands comprise of three main divisions, currently in pasture.

 Mains electricity.
 Private drainage and water.
 Intruder alarm.